For AIPS Fellowships

 Q. Is the fellowship deadline a postmark or receipt deadline?

-A. All applications, including letters of recommendations, should be submitted prior to the deadline.
+A. All applications are submitted online, including letters of recommendation, and must be submitted prior to the deadline.
 Applicants should contact their referees well in advance of the deadline to ensure that letters are received in time.
+All competitions close automatically at 11:59 PM CST on the day of the deadline.

 A. The proposal should include each the following elements: a precisely stated research question, a detailed statement indicating the research methodology to be employed, including tentative timelines and list of persons to contact and/or places to visit, and expected results.
 Describe the intellectual merit of the project and how it relates to the goals of AIPS to promote and disseminate knowledge on Pakistan in the United States and Pakistan.
 Also address the broader impact for your specific field and Pakistan studies as a whole.
 In the case of pre-doctoral fellowships, its relevance to the applicant's dissertation should be addressed, along with a timeline for the completion of the dissertation or that portion of the project for which funding is being requested from AIPS.